3 Classic Ways to Cook a Steak

 Cooking a tasty steak is just about the easiest thing there is to do.
-I'm going to demonstrate three classic ways to cook a steak in the:
+I'm going to demonstrate three classic ways to cook a steak:

-Each cooking technique is very basic, but it will deliver an exceptionally good-tasting steak.
+Each cooking technique is very basic but will deliver an exceptionally good-tasting steak.

 What Type of Steak Should I Cook?

 When we talk about cooking a steak, we generally want to cook an individual one.
 It's best to select one of these cuts: